tchiotludo/akhq/docs/docs/configuration/helm.md

 So mixing the default values.yaml previously linked and adding the basic idea of basic AKHQ authentication (more info here: https://akhq.io/docs/configuration/authentifications/basic-auth.html) and the documentation about how to connect to the AWS MSK here https://akhq.io/docs/configuration/authentifications/aws-iam-auth.html, we created the following example.

-And of course, about ingress and service is using similar configuration like other external helm charts are using in the opensource community.
+And of course, about `ingress` and `service` is using similar Helm configurations like other external helm charts are using in the opensource community.

-If you need to add ACL defintions, LDAP integrations or other stuff.
-You can see some examples in the main documentation of AKHQ https://akhq.io/docs/
+Also, if you need to add more stuff like ACL defintions, LDAP integrations or other stuff.
+In the main documentation there are present a lot of examples https://akhq.io/docs/ .

 ```yaml